 BMW 2 Series Convertible review

-BMW 2 Series convertible replaces the old 1 Series soft-top with more pace, efficiency and a big injection of style, too
+BMW 2 Series convertible replaced the old 1 Series soft-top with more pace, efficiency and style

 If you're after a small four-seater convertible, you can't go far wrong with the BMW 2 Series.
 It looks good, has a strong range of engines and is nearly as fun to drive as the coupe model it's based on.
 It's pricey, but so are all of its rivals – this is a class of car where buyers are happy to shell out that bit extra to get that luxury of the folding roof.

 Style is a very important factor in the compact cabriolet sector, and the BMW 2 Series Convertible is among the most desirable models on sale.
 A selection of mid-life updates in 2017 made it a stronger rival than ever for the Audi A3 Cabriolet, too.

 This new-found sense of style doesn’t detract from the driving experience, though, as the 2 Series Convertible is still great fun to drive.
 There’s bags of grip on offer, plenty of feedback from the chassis and a reasonably comfortable ride that makes it an impressive all-rounder.

 Petrol engines range from the basic three-cylinder 218i, through the four-cylinder 220i and 230i, up to the flagship M240i.
 The diesel line-up is almost as extensive, with a 218d and 220d on offer.
 All offer reasonable running costs (aside from the M240i), while most of the higher-spec engines get a slick-shifting auto box as standard.
 While xDrive all-wheel drive is available on the Coupe, it's not even an option on the Convertible.

 Car group tests

 - BMW M2 vs Porsche 718 Cayman GTS: 2023 twin test review